kuzzleio/documentation-old/src/sdk-reference/essentials/offline-first.md

 Once a ``reconnected`` event is fired, you may replay the content of the queue with the ``playQueue`` method.
 Or you can let the Kuzzle SDK replay it automatically upon reconnection by setting the ``autoReplay`` option to ``true``.

-Requests are sent to Kuzzle Backend with a ``replayInterval`` delay between each call.
+Requests are sent to Kuzzle with a ``replayInterval`` delay between each call.

-Any request made while the Kuzzle SDK client is processing the queue will be delayed until the queue is empty.
+Any request made while the client is processing the queue will be delayed until the queue is empty.
 This ensures that all requests are played in the right order.

 ---